Innovative K-5 and Middle School

 In 1940, the first high school classes were added to the school, and an all-girls high school flourished from that time until 1958 when St. Pius X Catholic High School was founded.
 Christ the King School closed its high school that year and began using the extra classrooms for music and art instruction.
 The Hyland Center, which houses the school’s gym and several classrooms, was built in 1963 and was named for Bishop Francis E. Hyland.

-In 1987, Christ the King School was named a National School of Excellence, and in 2007, a National Blue Ribbon School.
-Christ the King School is proud to have been twice recognized by the U.S. Department of Education for its outstanding academic programs.
+In 1987, Christ the King School was named a National School of Excellence, and in 2007 and 2018, a National Blue Ribbon School of Excellence.
+Christ the King School is proud to have been recognized by the U.S. Department of Education for its outstanding academic programs.

 Mission and Philosophy